-We also provide textbooks and stationary to Christian children in the Ankawa 2 IDP camp.
+We also provide textbooks and stationary to Christian children in the Ankawa 2 IDP camp in Erbil.

-In keeping with our non-sectarian approach, we also provide textbooks and stationary to a school for Muslim girls in the Harsham IDP camp.
+In keeping with our non-sectarian approach, we also provide textbooks and stationary to a school for Muslim girls in the Harsham IDP camp in Erbil.

 What we are doing to help in Jordan

-We previously helped children attend a church school in Marka and are currently providing English language classes for a growing number of refugee children in Madaba, a city to the south of Amman.
+To help plug the gap in their education, we are providing English language classes for a growing number of refugee children in and around the capital.

 Hopes for the future